eemrds/simpler_ecom/README.md

 ## Run

 1. Need to specify the `let link=<public-ip>` in `frontend/index.html`.
+2. Need to specify the `let port=<port>` in `frontend/index.html`.
-2. Need to change the dockerhub username in `scripts/dockerhub_push.sh`
+3. Need to change the dockerhub username in `scripts/dockerhub_push.sh`
-3. Run the following command to install everything and run the app
+4. Run the following command to install everything and run the app

 ```bash
 cd simpler_ecom && scripts/run.sh